covcom/205CDE/10 Document Object Model/README.md

 1. Load JSON.html and preview it, making sure to view the console output using F12.
 2. Note that the first output corresponds to accessing a property of a JS object that was created from a string using JSON.parse().
 3. Note that the second output corresponds to displaying in text format (also suitable for transmission over HTTP) the contents of a JS object, including its property names and values.

+> See the [MDN Using native JSON guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) to help to understand the two key JSON methods described here.

 ### Test your understanding